 Baleful Polymorph: The Witch's Devolution Flyswatter can turn defeated enemies into Goblins, giant Tau Beasts, or the ever-annoying Hunters.
 However, these transformed creatures will fight for you, except for the Hunter, who immediately targets you.

-Boring but Practical: Gunners will want to use the the shoot-shoot-shoot-backstep-repeat strategy as it is faster than the plain shoot-shoot-shoot-repeat combo.
-Or, they can follow up the backstep with something like pulling out a flamethrower, making this Awesome yet Practical.
+Boring, but Practical: Gunners will want to use the the shoot-shoot-shoot-backstep-repeat strategy as it is faster than the plain shoot-shoot-shoot-repeat combo.
+Or, they can follow up the backstep with something like pulling out a flamethrower.
 Also, there's the strategy of using the gunner's slide to cause enough hitstun for you to turn around and slide again.

 Also, not matter what class, Gunners may also want to invest skill points into the Gatling gun.
 It has great range and damage, and even if you're a ranger you'll still find it useful for peppering incoming mobs.